reubenharry/website/content/blog/unfoldingoflanguage.md

 What this diagram is meant to convey is that the world "outputs" a stream of pairs of observations $(o_1, o_2)$, that depends on a stream of incoming actions from both agents, $(a_1, a_2)$.
 Conversely, each agent takes in the stream of observations from the world, and the stream of actions from the other agent, and produces a stream of actions.
 This is, in its entirety, described by a stochastic process over $(o_1, o_2, a_1, a_2)$.
 The reason I want to frame the problem as a dynamical system is that I want to eventually ask questions about the dynamics, and in particular whether a certain "language-exhibiting" region of the state space is an attractor.

-For the sake of some concreteness, let's say that the state of the world is the position $x \in \mathbb{R}^2$ of a particle moving around stochastically, which the agents noisily observe, as in this [simulation](/blog/browser-spike):
+For the sake of some concreteness, let's say that the state of the world is the position $x \in \mathbb{R}^2$ of a particle moving around stochastically, which the agents noisily observe, as in this simulation made with a [probabilistic reactive program](/blog/browser-spike):

 ```{.haskell demo=demo0 from=Tutorial.demo0}
 -- Built from real-time-inference's shared core (src/Tutorial.hs).